 In terms of urban sanitation funding, key donors currently include the Bill & Melinda Gates Foundation, the Wellcome Trust and the World Bank.
 World Bank Water have also played a key role in urban sanitation and has held close ties with academics working in this field since the 1990s.
 Former World Bank staff member Pete Kolsky advocated internally for a sanitation marketing approach and brought in external expertise including LSHTM.
+Professors Sandy Cairncross and Val Curtis to provide guidance.

-Lessons learnt
+Lessons Learnt